 I first fell in love with Florence when I was in college.
 I visited with a group of girls I was studying abroad with and we saw it as a quaint city escape from the hectic streets of Rome.
 I’ve had the pleasure of going back over the years to enjoy the warmth of the late summer and the Christmas markets of December.
-There’s something to do in every season in Florence.
+There is something to do in every season in Florence.

 In this travel guide, I’ll be sharing my favorite places to eat, the best things to do, and where to stay.
 I’ve also included some Florence travel tips like where to shop for leather, day trips and transportation advice.